SAP-archive/cloud-platform-iot-starterkit/cf/samples/java-samples/send-gateway-cloud-default-measure/README.md

 A sample Java application which is capable to send Temperature measures to the Gateway Cloud either via HTTP or MQTT protocol using the PEM-Certificate based authentication.
 The following steps are being performed during execution:

-1. Get online gateway (either REST or MQTT based on the user-defined type)
+1. Get online gateway (either REST or MQTT based on the user-specified type)
 ```
 Authorization: Basic <base64-encoded credentials>
 GET https://%iot.host%:443/iot/core/api/v1/gateways